CIA and Waivers

 (for students receiving special education services, if specified in their IEPs)

-Students receiving special education services may have other options that can be applied toward earning a Certificate of Individual Achievement (CIA).
+Students through the graduating class of 2021 receiving special education services may have other options that can be applied toward earning a Certificate of Individual Achievement (CIA).
 However, a student's IEP team will make the determination as to which option is appropriate for the student-- based on the student's learner characteristics, and taking into consideration a student's PLAAFP, post-secondary goals, and previous testing history.
 For further direction, please see Guidance for IEP Teams: Student Participation in Statewide Assessments for Accountability and Graduation.

 CIA Cut Score (formerly Basic/L2) - on Regular (On-Grade) Assessment